Meta-Sean/snip-chat/README.md

 # SnipChat

-SnipChat is an Electron app that brings a futuristic twist to computer interaction by leveraging OpenAI's powerful APIs for text-to-speech, transcription, language understanding, and image generation.
+SnipChat is an Electron app that brings a twist to computer interaction by leveraging OpenAI's powerful APIs for text-to-speech, transcription, language understanding, and image generation.

 # SnipChat